trustnote-org/document/TR-2018-01/TrustNote-TR-2018-01.md

 <h2 id="LGSB2">Let's get started with Blake2-Node.js-Addon</h2>

-In this section we will compare the pewrformance of two sets of packages created for blake2.
+In this section we will compare the performance of two sets of packages created for Blake2.
 These packages which are forked from other projects one is the **Pure JavaScript** implementation of Blake2 and the other one is Node.js C/C++ Addon created for Blake2.
-The difference is cristal clear in the name, but the differences are what we are going to show you in the sections below.
-Our package is in accordance with Blake2 [RCF 7693](https://tools.ietf.org/html/rfc7693) Standard, the final results also compared as well; more test vectores can be accessed there as well.
+The difference is crystal clear in the name, but the differences are what we are going to show you in the sections below.
+Our package is in accordance with Blake2 [RCF 7693](https://tools.ietf.org/html/rfc7693) Standard, the final results also compared as well; more test vectors can be accessed there as well.

 ----------

 <h3 id="LGSB2PJ">Blake2 Pure JavaScript-Node-Addon</h3>

-This packages which is forked and created from other projects, is tested for generating hash using blake2b and blake2s.
+This packages which is forked and created from other projects, is tested for generating hash using Blake2b and Blake2s.
 A JavaScript code is created to test the performance of the package which is available at <a href="#APPX1">Appendix1: Blake2b-PureJava-test</a>.
 The result of hashing **abc** as the input string presented below:

 >ba80a53f981c4d0d6a2797b69f12f6e94c212f14685ac4b74b12bb6fdbffa2d17d87c5392aab792dc252d5de4533cc9518d38aa8dbf1925ab92386edd4009923